A Church Committed to Embodying Anti-Racism

 We know that all people are sacred and worthy.
 We are made equal by God, who created humanity in God’s own image.
 Out of our deep love of God and neighbor, when we see people being treated as less than equal we will speak out.

 Therefore, we invite you to pray about how God is calling you and your church to be engaged in dismantling racism, not for a moment, but for a lifetime.
-As a continuation of the NEJ Call to Action for Racial Justice, we are asking churches to pledge their Commitment to Becoming an Antiracist Church by signing below.
-Together, we will seek justice, do the work, and end racism as disciples of Jesus Christ.
+As a continuation of the NEJ Call to Action for Racial Justice, we are asking churches to pledge their Commitment to Becoming an Antiracist Church.
+In you join with others to seek justice, do the work, and end racism as disciples of Jesus Christ.

 DISCIPLES SEEK JUSTICE